asg017/dataflow/README.md

 ### Importing local `.ojs` files

 Local `.ojs` files can be imported!
-They will be compiled to ES modules on the fly.
+They will be compiled to ES modules ✨on the fly✨.

 ```javascript
 // submodule.ojs